 KuCoin also offers a separate password for trading, as opposed to the one used to log in to your account.
 This is a security feature not offered by all exchanges.

 It’s worth noting that although KuCoin offers security features, some people might argue that the exchange still isn’t safe because it’s unregulated.
-The platform also only offers users an online wallet, which is the least secure type of wallet.
-If the exchange were to be hacked, users would likely lose all of their funds.

 Regardless of what exchange you’re using, it’s always a good idea to take advantage of all available security features, use strong and unique passwords, and use your own hardware wallet for cold storage to hold your crypto.